TorchRWKV/rwkv-kit/README.md

-# TorchRWKV
+# rwkv-kit

-TorchRWKV is a pure PyTorch implementation of the RWKV large language model inference framework.
+rwkv-kit is a pure PyTorch implementation of the RWKV large language model inference framework.
 This project aims to provide a flexible and easily scalable PyTorch implementation for the RWKV x060 model, supporting various features such as batch inference, parallel inference, ONNX format export, and standalone training.

 ## Features